FennStatistics/Article_SoftRobotIntervention/README.md

 ## License

-This project is licensed under the Creative Commons License.
+This project is licensed under the **GNU General Public License (GPL)**.
+You are free to use, modify, and distribute the code and materials under the terms of this license.

 ## Contact Information

-For any inquiries or questions, please contact Julius Fenn at Louisa Estadieu ([louisa.estadieu@philosophie.uni-freiburg.de](mailto:louisa.estadieu@philosophie.uni-freiburg.de)) and Julius Fenn ([julius.fenn@psychologie.uni-freiburg.de](mailto:julius.fenn@psychologie.uni-freiburg.de)).
+For any inquiries or questions, please contact Julius Fenn ([julius.fenn@psychologie.uni-freiburg.de](mailto:julius.fenn@psychologie.uni-freiburg.de)).

+---

+*This repository provides transparent and reproducible materials for research on public perceptions of obesity-related attitudes and beliefs.
+All methodological details and analyses can be found in the folders above and in the accompanying manuscript.*